omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 2. A laptop/PC, a Linux-based VPS, or a bare-metal server
 3. A fully synced Ethereum client

 Ethereum client is required to synchronize transactions on the OMG Network with the Ethereum Network.
-The easiest way to have a full ETH client is to use one of the Ethereum infrastructure providers: [Infura](https://infura.io), [QuickNode](https://www.quiknode.io/), [Fiews](https://fiews.io/), [Rivet](https://rivet.cloud/), etc.
+The easiest way to have a full ETH client is to use one of the Ethereum infrastructure providers.
+Our team has tried [Infura](https://infura.io) and [Geth](https://geth.ethereum.org/) but other providers may work too.

 ## Supported Platforms

 The Watcher has been tested on the following environments:
 - Ubuntu 16.04
 - Ubuntu 18.04
+- Alpine 3.11
 - macOS 11.0.0 (local usage only)

 > Note, it might be possible to run a Watcher on other environments.
 Above are provided the systems that have been tested.